Dr David Harvie

 - Office Hours: By appointment.

-I joined the School of Management in September 2005, having previously taught at the University of Leeds and Nottingham Trent University.
+I joined the School in September 2005, having previously taught at the University of Leeds and Nottingham Trent University.
 I hold a PhD in economics, an MA in economics and a BSc in economics and mathematics, all awarded by the University of Leeds.
-I am a member of the writing collective The Free Association and an editor of Turbulence: Ideas for Movement.
+I am also a member of the writing collective The Free Association and an editor of Turbulence: Ideas for Movement.
+I am also Deputy Director of Undergraduate Studies.

 Economics for Management (core 1st-year module on BA Management Studies)